-The Setter is generally the leader on the court.
+The setter has the most varied volleyball positions responsibilities.
+The Setter is generally a leader on the court, especially when it comes to running the offense.
 They communicate with the rest of the team before and during each rally and they run the offense.

 The Setter can play Front Row and Back Row.
 Although the Setter’s main job is to set the hitters and run the offense, they also need to be able to serve, pass, hit, and block.

 When using a Back Row Setter, the Setter’s Base Defense is usually in Right Back (Zone 1)

 When using a Front Row Setter, the Setter’s Base Defense is usually Right Front (Zone 2)

 Right Side (sometimes called Opposite) hitters usually start opposite of the Setter and play offense in the Right Front.
 A Right Side player also needs to be able to serve, pass, and block.
 The Right Side’s Base Defense is in Right Front (Zone 2).
 The Right Side needs to be a strong blocker because they are positioned in front of the other team’s Outside Hitter.

 If a Right Side is playing in the back row, their Base Defense is in Right Back (Zone 1).